 Process for Filling Prescriptions

 If you want your prescriptions at the lowest cost you will need to have them filled at your hospital pharmacy.
 A few examples of short-term medications are:

 A maintenance drug is a drug prescribed for chronic, long-term conditions and is taken on a regular, recurring basis.
 Examples of chronic conditions that may require maintenance medications are high blood pressure, high cholesterol and diabetes.
 A few examples of maintenance drugs would be:

+You many continue to fill maintenance prescriptions at your hospital pharmacy.
 If you cannot get your maintenance prescription at your hospital and want the lower copays you can reach out to the Mountaineer Pharmacy in Morgantown, WV.

 Their normal business hours:

 - Monday-Saturday: 8:00 am to 8:00 pm

 Street address: Mountaineer Pharmacy, 390 Birch Street, Morgantown, WV 26505